Bcowing/DirtOS/README.md

 - **NETSTAT &amp; NMAP Used Together for Incident Response**
   - Nmap and Netstat can be used together in an incident response scenario to gather information on whether an attacked is actively within an infected machine or network.
 Using Nmap a user can initiate a port scan on the machine in question.
 This scan will reveal open and closed ports on this device.
 After finding the open and closed ports, a user can then use Netstat to see all currently active connections on the machine.
 These connections are shown through port numbers.

-- **OSQUERY – ** OSquery is an operating system instrumentation framework for Windows, macOS, Linux, and FreeBSD.
+- **OSQUERY** - OSquery is an operating system instrumentation framework for Windows, macOS, Linux, and FreeBSD.
 The tools make low-level operating system analytics and monitoring both performant and intuitive.
 The high-performance and low-footprint distributed host monitoring daemon, OSqueryd, allows you to schedule queries to be executed across your entire infrastructure.
 The daemon takes care of aggregating the query results over time and generates logs which indicate state changes in your infrastructure.
 You can use this to maintain insight into the security, performance, configuration, and state of your entire infrastructure.
 OSqueryd&#39;s logging can integrate into your internal log aggregation pipeline.

-- **IPTRAF - ** IPTraf is a network monitoring utility for IP networks.
+- **IPTRAF** - IPTraf is a network monitoring utility for IP networks.
 It intercepts packets on the network and gives out various pieces of information about the current IP traffic over it.
 IPTraf can be used to monitor the load on an IP network, the most used types of network services, the proceedings of TCP connections, and others.
 IPTraf is software-only and utilizes the built-in raw packet capture interface of the Linux kernel, allowing it to be used with a wide range of Ethernet cards, supported FDDI adapters, supported ISDN adapters, and any asynchronous SLIP/PPP interface.
 No special hardware is required.
 - **How to Use IPTRAF:**
   - Typing iptraf-ng into the cli will launch the iptraf interface, once launched you will be able to select &quot;IP Traffic Monitor&quot;.
 Here you will see all IP traffic to and from the IP of your machine
     - You may select one of three interfaces or view them all.
 Lo, ens192 or en224.